 This research methodology is normative juridical.
 The relationship between different forms of data is also explained, and the analysis is deductively inductively concluded in the form of a systematic narrative description.
+Secondary legal data is obtained from regulatory sources contained in the law.

-Secondary legal data, such as rules, laws, and empirical data, are information gleaned from primary legal materials, secondary legal materials, and tertiary legal materials in normative research.
-The focus of this research is on examining how legal concepts are put into practice, whether through research on textual positive law or research on societal legal norms.
+As for empirical data, it is information obtained from primary legal materials, secondary legal materials, and tertiary legal materials in normative research as well as the results of interviews in the field.
+The focus of this research is to examine how legal concepts are pout into practice, both through textual positive legal research and research on societal legal norms.
 The statutory approach and the case approach are the methods of approach that will be used.
-For getting primary data the interview with informants and professionals gets information to supplement the gaps
+For getting primary data the interview with informants and professionals gets information to supplement the gaps in secondary data.

-Commented [H2]: The authors highlight the importance of clarifying the intent of punishment in Indonesia's legal system and how this relates to the implementation of restorative justice.
-This is a critical issue that has not received enough attention in the literature, and the paper makes a valuable contribution to the field.
-Please add more references that are appropriate to the problem of this topic in secondary data.
 Specifically, conducting interviews with informants and performing library research were the two methods used to acquire data for this study.
 Materials from secondary data are used as data collection tools in normative juridical research with the goal of gathering concepts, theories, and information as well as conceptual ideas from previous researchers in the form of legislation, scholarly works, journals, and other forms of secondary data.